 Elisabeth JAMET has been an invited guest co-editor together with E VAN DAMME, N LANOO and C ALBENNE of an e-book entitled Plant Glycobiology – A sweet world of lectins, glycoproteins, glycolipids and glycans in the frame of the Research Topics of Frontiers in Plant Science (2015).

 She is presently guest co-editor with Véronique SANTONI of the Special issue of Proteomes devoted to Plant Proteomics presently under way and guest co-editor with Christophe Dunand of the Special Issue of International Journal of Molecular Sciences (IJMS) which will be devoted to Plant cell wall proteins and Development to be published in 2018.

 Calderan-Rodrigues MJ, Fonseca JG, San Clemente H, Labate CA, Jamet E (2018) Glycoside hydrolases in plant cell wall proteomes: predicting functions that could be relevant for improving biomass transformation processes.
-In Biofuels – Past, Present and Future, InTech Open access Publisher, Croatia (in press)
+In Biofuels – Past, Present and Future, InTech Open access Publisher (M Nageshwara-Rao and J Soneji eds), Croatia (in press)

 Fonseca JG, Calderan-Rodrigues MJ, de Moraes FE, Cataldi TR, Jamet E, Labate CA (2018) Cell wall proteome of sugarcane young and mature leaves and stems.
 Proteomics 18: 1700129 (read)

 Jacq A, Burlat V, Jamet E (2018) Plant cell wall proteomics as a strategy to reveal candidate proteins involved in extracellular lipid metabolism.
 Curr Protein Pept Sci 19: 190-199 (read)